 The Women’s Action Alliance Canberra fights these things.
-We fight for women.

 We fight by honouring our feminist foremothers, the suffragettes and the second-wavers, and we remember our history through them.
 We remember that women before us had to fight for our right to vote and to own property, for our right to access birth control, abortion, credit, equal pay for equal work (ongoing, obviously).

 We fight the impacts of neo-liberalism, capitalism, and individualism on women’s lives.
-We fight the propaganda that says that if a woman choses it, it’s her choice.
+We fight the propaganda that says that if a woman chooses it, it’s her choice.
 This circular delusion nurtures a false consciousness that plays directly into capitalist, patriarchal social structures.

 We fight using new — and especially old — ways to disrupt the patriarchy and we do this together.
-We run consciousness-raising groups, we distribute pamphlets, we march, we picket, we run seminars and conferences, we organise debates.
+We run consciousness-raising groups, we distribute pamphlets, we march, we picket, we run seminars and conferences, we connect, we research, we organise debates.

 We are WOMEN.
 We are ACTIVE.
 We are ALLIED.